Alfred George lived outside.

 Always under the stars.

-Alfred's War is a powerful story that unmasks the lack of recognition given to Australian Indigenous servicemen who returned from the WWI battlelines.
+Alfred's War is a powerful story that unmasks the lack of recognition given to First Nations servicemen who returned from the WWI battlelines.

 Rachel Bin Salleh's poignant narrative opens our hearts to the sacrifice and contribution that Indigenous people have made to Australia's war efforts, the true extent of which is only now being revealed.
 Evocative and moving illustrations by Samantha Fry bring this story to life, as does actor Richard Green's powerful telling.